Japiahh/Chakaria-Tokenizer/README.md

 # Chakaria-Tokenizer
 I built Tokenizer for Indonesian Language Data Cleaning

-Chakaria-Tokenizer is a lightweight text preprocessing tool specifically designed for Indonesian text normalization and tokenization.
-This tool breaks down words into their meaningful components while preserving semantic structure, making it useful for linguistic research, NLP applications, or data cleaning tasks involving Bahasa Indonesia.
+Chakaria-Tokenizer is a text preprocessing tool specifically designed for Indonesian text  tokenization.
+This tool breaks down words into their meaningful components while preserving semantic structure, making it useful for linguistic, NLP applications, or data cleaning tasks involving Bahasa Indonesia.

 ---